Article updated on May 16, 2020

 Visiting a shrine for the first time, one can feel a bit lost, sometimes even confusing a shrine for a temple.
 Respecting these places of worship and their believers means understanding a few of the following basics.
-In this post, the focus is on shrines.

-Shinto religion and shrines:
+Shinto religion & shrines

 Shinto is the Japanese native polytheist religion which worships nature and ancestors: it is based on the belief that gods (kami) inhabit both heaven and earth.
 The respect of the ancestors implies that not only gods can be enshrined, but also people with great achievements.
 Instead of faith, Shinto is based on the respect of the gods, shown when Japanese bow to the shrine.
 They pray for the deities to protect them and support their lives.

 A shrine can be recognized by its Torii or gates leading to it.
-The center line from the Torii to the main shrine is the Sei-chu, path of the gods.
+The center line from the Torii to the main shrine is the Sei-chu, the path of the gods.
 It is important to not walk on it (and obviously, to not take a picture from it).
 Shintoists bow before entering the main Torii to show respect to the gods of the shrine.

-Cleaning your body and mind:
+Cleaning your body and mind